 No, not “all the boots of the tramping warriors” or “all the garments rolled in blood” have been burned as fuel just yet.
 But I do believe there will be a day when both the weapons and the uniforms of war will be obsolete.
 I think that’s why I like “Happy Christmas” so much: it simultaneously acknowledges the reality of evil in the world and reminds us, with Isaiah, to hope for – and actively strive for – a better future.
 A war-free future.

-Merry Christmas from the Buerstetta’s to all who celebrate it!
-Happy Holidays to all other traditions!
+From the Buerstetta Family to yours: Merry Christmas to all who celebrate it!
+Happy Holidays to all others!